gsherman/powershell/CreateEmployees/readme.md

 # Import Employees

-Import employees from ax Excel sheet into a Dovetail system.
+Import employees from ax Excel sheet into a Dovetail HR system.
 Uses the Dovetail create-employee API.

 ### Setup